rackerlabs/design-system/_component_design/table.md

 ## Table row specifications

 The table row contains data associated with an object.
-The data appears in cells, which are located at the intersection of a row an column.

 Use the following specifications when you construct a table row.